In a nutshell

 - Admissions test

 - No pre-registered admissions test.
-Some colleges set a short at-interview drawing or design-brief task — a College admission assessment, no advance registration.
+Every college sets the same at-interview College admission assessment as Architecture: a 30-minute graphic and spatial ability task, sat on 18 November 2026, no advance registration.
 The portfolio requirement is the gating piece of work.

 - Interview